vishalcloudyuga/dcos-docs/1.8/usage/tutorials/dcos-101/redis-package.md

 # Deep Dive
   [Universe](https://github.com/mesosphere/universe) is a package registry made available for DC/OS Clusters.
   It enables you to easily install services such as Apache Spark or Apache Cassandra in your cluster without having to deal with manual configuration.
 Universe packages are by many different contributors.
-There are two two categories of packages right now:
+There are two categories of packages right now:
   First, selected packages that have undergone testing and certification.
 Second, community packages, which are not as well tested.

   You can also add your own repo that includes your custom packages.
 See [the documentation](https://docs.mesosphere.com/1.8/usage/repo/) for details.